ag9920/go-retry/README.md

 ## Demo

-Check the `example` foler to see a mock business demo.
+Check the `example` folder to see a mock business demo.

 ```go